Static Shock

-Static Shock is an American superhero animated television series based on the Milestone Media/DC Comics superhero Static.
+Static Shock is an American animated superhero television series based on the Milestone Media/DC Comics superhero Static.
 It premiered on September 23, 2000, on the WB Television Network's Kids' WB programming block.
 Static Shock ran for four seasons, with 52 half-hour episodes in total.
-The show revolves around Virgil Hawkins, a 14-year old boy who uses the secret identity of "Static" after exposure to a mutagen gas during a gang fight which gave him electromagnetic powers.
+The show revolves around Virgil Hawkins, a 14-year-old boy who uses the secret identity of "Static" after exposure to a mutagen gas during a gang fight which gave him electromagnetic powers.
 It was the first time that an African-American superhero was the titular character of their own broadcast animation series.

 Static Shock was produced by Warner Bros.
 Animation from a crew composed mostly of people from the company's past shows, but also with the involvement of two of the comic's creators, Dwayne McDuffie and Denys Cowan.
 Static Shock had some alterations from the original comic book because it was oriented to a pre-teen audience.
-Although originally not intended to be part of the DC Animated Universe, it was incorporated into it beginning in the second season.
+Although originally not intended to be part of the DC Animated Universe, it was incorporated into it in the second season.

 The show approached several social issues, which was positively received by most television critics.
 Static Shock was nominated for numerous awards, including the Daytime Emmy.
-Some criticism was directed towards its humor—which were said to be stale and too similar to Spider-Man—and animation, which was said to be unnatural and outdated.
+Some criticism was directed towards its humor and animation, which was said to be unnatural and outdated.
 The series also produced some related merchandise, which sold poorly; McDuffie cited the low sales as one of the main factors behind the series' cancellation.
 In spite of this, its popularity revived interest in the original Milestone comic and introduced McDuffie to the animation industry.

 Plot

-Virgil Hawkins is a 14-year-old who lives with his older sister Sharon, and his widowed father Robert in Dakota City.
+Virgil Hawkins is a 14-year-old boy who lives with his older sister Sharon and their widowed father Robert in Dakota City.
 He attends high school with his best friend Richie Foley, and has a crush on a girl named Frieda.
 He also has a dispute with a bully named Francis Stone, nicknamed "F-Stop."
 A gang leader named Wade recently helped Virgil, hoping to recruit him, but Virgil is hesitant, as he knows his mother died in an exchange of gunfire between gangs.
 Wade eventually leads Virgil to a restricted area for a fight against F-Stop's crew, but it was interrupted by police helicopters.
-During the dispute with the police, chemical containers explode, releasing a gas that causes mutations among the people in the vicinity (this event was later known as "The Big Bang").
+During the dispute with the police, chemical containers explode, releasing a gas that causes mutations among the people in the vicinity (this event was later known as the "Big Bang").
 As a result, Virgil obtains the ability to create, generate, absorb, and control electricity and magnetism—he takes up the alter-ego of "Static".
 The gas also gives others in the area their own powers, and several of them become supervillains known as "Bang Babies".